Skip to main content

 Queen’s House Ice Rink

 The Queen’s House ice rink, as the name says, is at the Queen’s House in Greenwich.
-Obviously, the Queen doesn’t actually live here, but the building is a 16th-century royal mansion used to display items from the National Maritime Museum’s collection.
+This building is a 16th-century royal mansion used to display items from the National Maritime Museum’s collection.

 From the ice rink, you can admire the Unesco World Heritage site, along with views of Greenwich Park to the south and Canary Wharf to the north, all surrounded by some of the best views in London.